subvisual/subvisual.com/src/posts/2020-04-16-plug-based-authorisation-for-elixir-and-phoenix/index.md

 ---
+highlight: false
-path: /147-plug-based-authorisation-for-elixir/
+path: 147-plug-based-authorisation-for-elixir
 title: Plug-based authorisation for Elixir and Phoenix
+categories:
+  - engineering
 author: fernando-mendes
 date: 2020-04-16
-tags:
-  - development
-  - elixir
 intro: >
   A while ago I felt the shame of copying and pasting code around from projects.
   Eventually, I decided to stop being lazy, extract it and make a hex package out of it.
 This is story of that project and a walkthrough all the awesome things it does, with very little code.
 Yay Elixir!
+tags:
+  - development
+  - elixir
 ---

 Some years ago, most of us here at Subvisual got *really-perhaps-a-bit-too-much* into Elixir.
 Ever since then, whenever we are free to choose the technology to work with, we've pretty much been going Elixir all the way.